Nexmo/station/_documentation/en/client-sdk/overview.md

 ## In-App Voice

 The Client SDK enables you to build in-app voice features into your application.
-Nexmo In-App Voice uses WebRTC and includes all the essentials you need to build a feature-rich voice experience.
+Vonage In-App Voice uses WebRTC and includes all the essentials you need to build a feature-rich voice experience.

 Some features include: